hirokgreen/django-react-boilerplate/README.md

-# django-react-boilerplate
+# djreact
-uasing react js as frontend of django project
+A boilerplate of using React.js as frontend in a django2 project